prop-167: Published Statistics on Directory Service Usage

 This proposal suggests to provide APNIC members and stakeholders with visibility into the use of WHOIS and RDAP services.

-Current status To be discussed at APNIC 60
+Current status Reached Consensus at APNIC 60

 Authors